Fox-2019/2403588-2404558-2402376-1805-prototype/README.md

 Jess - created all the assets and mood boards as well as making the enemy class and getting it to chase and interact with the player.
 Created and wrote the README file.

 Adam - Created the Tilemap mechanics as well as the chunk system.
-Working heavily on the camera angels and implementing translate to get the player to move in the most effective way.
+Working heavily on the camera and implementing translate to make the player always visible.

 Jasveen - Implemented the points system and how the power ups interact with the player class and how many points each powerup should give the player.